-The CDMA development is almost always a multi-disciplinary, iterative process, as shown in figure 2.
-The data management and IT staff may be most concerned with the detailed specification and design on a day to day basis, but input from statisticians and investigators, and others on the trial management team, is also important, as is input from end-users (see DM02.05).
+The CDMA development is almost always a multi-disciplinary process, following a waterfall or prototyping approach, as outlined in figure 2.

+Data management and IT staff may be most concerned with the detailed specification and design on a day-to-day basis, but input from statisticians and investigators, and others on the trial management team, is also important, as is input from end users (see DM02.05).